Other places I roam

 - Floodgap Systems

 - I suppose any woke computer kid already has this and WinWorld in their back pocket, but still plenty handy nonetheless.
-I used it as a reference for designing this site.

 - Low End Mac